launchcodedev/app-config/docs/guide/intro/encryption.md

 ## Secret Agent

-It would be tiring to enter your password every time you want to run your app.
+It would be impractical to enter your password every time you want to run your app.
-Not only would it be annoying, it's impractical.

 ```
 npx app-config secret agent
 ```

-This command starts a daemon processing, which runs a server local to your machine.
+This command starts a daemon process, which runs a local server on your machine.
-Any program that has localhost access can access it, so be wary of running this on a shared machine that you don't trust.
+Any program that has localhost access can access it, so be wary of running this on a multi-tenant machine.

-When this server is detected, app-config uses it to decrypt values.
+When this server is detected, App Config can use it to encrypt and decrypt values.
 That means that you can run a `node-dev`, `nodemon`, etc. process without having constant passphrase prompts.

+If you want to opt-out of using the secret agent, the CLI has a `--agent=false` flag.

 ## Trusting Users

-If you're already trusted, ask the other user to give your their public key:
+If you're already trusted, ask the other user to run this command:

 ```sh
 npx app-config secret export ./my-key
 ```

-This writes a `my-key` file.
-Have them give you this file somehow (it's not secret).
+This writes a `my-key` file with their public key.
+Have them give you this file, so you can import it.

 ```sh
 npx app-config secret trust ./my-key